 - Your household's monthly gross income falls within the limits in Table 1.
 Note that you will also need to meet certain net income requirements based on certain household expenses.

 Requirements Part 2You must meet one of the following criteria.

 - Work at least 20 hours per week or an average of 80 hours a month

-- Are approved for work study programs
+- Are eligible for federal or state work-study programs

 - Are receiving CalWORKS benefits

 - Are approved for TANF-funded Cal Grant A or B